microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 Notice that even though we used ES2015 module syntax, TypeScript emitted CommonJS modules that Node uses.
 We'll stick with CommonJS for this tutorial, but you could set `module` in the options object to change this.

-## Change to a web app
+# Browserify

-Now let's move this from Node to the browser.
+Now let's move this project from Node to the browser.
-We'll use browserify, which bundles all our modules into one JavaScript file.
+To do this, we need to bundle all our modules into one JavaScript file.
+Fortunately, that's exactly what Browserify does.
-In addition, it lets us use the CommonJS module system used by Node, which is the default TypeScript emit.
+Even better, it lets us use the CommonJS module system used by Node, which is the default TypeScript emit.
-That means we don't have to change any options to tell TypeScript which module system to target.
+That means our TypeScript and Node setup will transfer to the browser basically unchanged.

-First, install browserify, [tsify](https://www.npmjs.com/package/tsify) and vinyl-source-stream. tsify is a Browserify plugin that, like gulp-typescript, gives access to the TypeScript compiler. vinyl-source-stream lets us adapt the file output of Browserify back into a format that gulp understands called [vinyl](https://github.com/gulpjs/vinyl).
+First, install browserify, [tsify](https://www.npmjs.com/package/tsify), and vinyl-source-stream. tsify is a Browserify plugin that, like gulp-typescript, gives access to the TypeScript compiler. vinyl-source-stream lets us adapt the file output of Browserify back into a format that gulp understands called [vinyl](https://github.com/gulpjs/vinyl).